abhishekg999/Fuzex/README.md

 By default, Fuzex is limited to generating 100000 lines.
 To bypass, use the `--force` flag.

 ## Commands
 If you know basic Regex, you know Fuzex!
-Fuzex commads currently support basic operations such as groups, character ranges, and repeated characters.
+Fuzex commands currently support basic operations such as groups, character ranges, and repeated characters.

 #### Characters typed as they are will be generated as they are.